orrnithogalum/moroder/README.md

 The default config is embedded into the binary at build time: `moroder.conf` is compiled into `build/gen/defaults.hpp` as a byte array, which is what `config.hpp` writes out on first run.
-If you edit the default config the header will be automatically regenerated.
+If you edit the default config, the header will be automatically regenerated.

 ---